-Who Is In Your Home
+Who Is in Your Home?

 Where is your Thermostat?

 Is your thermostat placed in the wrong place?
-You will find that putting your thermostat in the direct sunlight, in the kitchen, hallways, and the vent proves to be ineffective.
-To get the maximum results place your thermostat at the center of the house, having in mind the frequently used rooms.
+You will find that putting your thermostat in direct sunlight, in the kitchen, hallways, and the vent proves to be ineffective.
+To get the maximum results place your thermostat at the center of the house, bearing in mind the frequently used rooms.

 For winter, set the lowest temperature that is comfortable for you.
-It is your home, and you deserve to enjoy every minute in it.
+It is your home, and you deserve to enjoy every minute of it.
 Feel free to contact us for your ventilation and heating needs.